Portals to the Past: British Ceramics 1675 – 1825

 Jan 16, 2016 – Ongoing | The Mint Museum’s collection of eighteenth-century British pottery and porcelain is widely respected for its scope and quality.

 Interested in seeing this exhibition?
 Purchase a ticket to visit both of our locations.

 About The Exhibition

-The exhibition’s opening follows the December release of a 270-page, illustrated catalogue, British Ceramics 1675–1825: The Mint Museum, produced by the museum in collaboration with D. Giles Limited, London.
+The exhibition is accompanied by a 270-page, illustrated catalogue, British Ceramics 1675–1825: The Mint Museum, produced by the museum in collaboration with D. Giles Limited, London.
 Both the catalogue and the exhibition honor the fiftieth anniversary of the museum’s purchase of the Delhom Collection of British and European ceramics.

 Portals to the Past: British Ceramics 1675–1825 is presented by the Delhom Service League, ceramics affiliate of The Mint Museum.
 Additional exhibition support generously provided by Moore & Van Allen.
 Exhibition organized by The Mint Museum.